 Now it’s time for the fun bit… decorating!

 How do you insert the final rod for extra support easily through the length of the cake?
 You will need to drill a hole big enough to fit the central dowel through all the cake boards for the tiers (except for the bottom tier of course).
-This will then allow you to easily slot each tier down the central dowel and give the wedding cake extra stability.
+This will then allow you to easily slot each tier down the central dowel.
+However, we do not do this in our bakery as if in the unfortunately case of an accident on delivery, a central dowel will do far more damage by ripping through the whole cake.

 If you think of any more questions, please feel free to add them to the comments section below.